FarronF/limerick-council-meetings/meetings/2016/09/19-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 18th July 2016.md

 the City Council at the time of the merger and a boundary extension would have had serious

-financial implications for the County Council.---
+financial implications for the County Council.
+---
 7

 There was general agreement among the Members that a review of the merger was timely with